 While you can find cottage cheese in curd form in most supermarkets, you can usually only buy cubed or block varieties in Indian food stores.
 Instead, make paneer at home in half an hour with the following recipe.
 Once you've made paneer, freeze it to use later.

-- ½ teaspoon citric acid/ lime juice/ lemon juice
+- 1/2 teaspoon citric acid (or lime juice or lemon juice)

 - Boil the milk in a medium-sized pot.

 - As the milk boils, dissolve the citric acid/lime juice/ lemon juice in 1/2 cup of warm water.

 - When the milk comes to a boil, pour the acid-water/lemon or lime juice-water mix into it.

 - Reduce the heat and stir continuously until the milk is completely curdled.

 - Remove the mixture from the heat when the separation of the curds and whey is complete.

 - Strain the mixture through a clean muslin cloth.